PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 10:47:48
+Last updated: 2024-04-09 10:48:21
-Random Quote: Let's hit a motel, jam in a quickie and get you back to your wedding. - Ted Mosby
+Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell